 Wearing the skull and crossbones (THE MOTTO) with pride

-The Royal Lancers are an armoured cavalry regiment in 1 Armoured Infantry Brigade.
+The Royal Lancers are an armoured cavalry regiment in 1 Deep Strike Reconnaissance Strike Brigade Combat Team.
 Its famous skull and crossbones cap badge, referred to as The Motto, is one of the most recognisable in the British Army and represents its motto: ‘Death or Glory’.

 2 May 2015